Connect with others who understand.

 A possible downside to taking injectable Apretude for PrEP is that a person can acquire drug resistance to medications within the integrase inhibitor class.
 If a person does acquire HIV while taking injectable PrEP with cabotegravir, then treating the HIV may be more difficult.

 People starting PrEP with this medicine must be well screened for HIV at the start of therapy, one month into treatment, and then at least every two months while on treatment.
-If a person waits longer than two months after their most recent injection, they must switch to oral PrEP treatment and/or use condoms or abstinence consistently to avoid developing HIV infection resistant to the integrase class of medicines.
+If a person waits longer than two months after their most recent injection, they must switch to oral PrEP treatment and/or use condoms or abstinence consistently to avoid developing an HIV infection that is resistant to the integrase class of medicines.

 In addition to the two medications mentioned above, the FDA has approved injectable treatments intended for people who are resistant to other HIV medications.
 They include a formulation of lenacapavir called Sunlenca and a formulation of ibalizumab-uiyk called Trogarzo.
 Keep in mind that both of these drugs need to be taken alongside other HIV medications — most often, daily pills — to be effective.
 This offsets one of the key benefits of taking just one extended-release injectable.